 The absolute beginners drawing course goes through the theory behind how drawing works and then introduces the basics from choosing pencils, paper, etc to developing a still life drawing.
 We work through a series of still life projects using downloadable reference images to work from.

-- The Importance of Line – Understanding line and framing and using tools to help guide your first drawings
+Understanding line, using tools and frames to help guide your first drawings and composition.

-- Value & Tone – How to get the best tone from your pencils, introducing a value strip and learning how to create contrast with a tonal ground study
+How to get the best tone from your pencils, introducing a value strip and learning how to create contrast with a tonal ground study.

-- Final Project – Bringing all the elements and concepts together to create a more challenging still life drawing
+Bringing all the elements and concepts together to create a more challenging still life drawing.

 How is the Course Delivered?

-- 7 Downloadable Video Lessons – creating over 3 hours of video instruction that once downloaded – you have any time, anywhere access.
+- 7 Downloadable Step-by-Step Video Lessons – over 3 hours of video instruction that once downloaded – you have any time, anywhere access.

 - A Quick Start PDF guide – which includes your materials list.

 - A Drawing Downloads PDF guide – which includes all the reference images used throughout the course, alongside stages of my more detailed drawings.

 - The video files are large (2GB) so you need a broadband internet connection and enough space on your computer hard drive.

 Cut by the Artist